artsandmetaphysics/goodlifeodyssey/documents/hesiod.md

 As with biological evolution, one wonders how the big jumps were made.
 How would Zeus replace Ouranos at the head of the Pantheon?
 One may conjecture, but perhaps the battles of the generations of the gods represent the battles of peoples and cultures in the ancient world?

 Hesiod's poetry may also provide some insight into the origination of Myths.
-Hesiod's creativity is not arbitrary and contains its own sort of logic.
-Hesiod appears to deduce the existence of a second god, Strife, from the multiple uses of the word "strife":
+Hesiod's creativity is not arbitrary.
+Hesiod deduces the existence of a second god, Strife, from the multiple uses of the word "strife":

 > It looks like there's not just one kind of Strife—
 > That's Eris—after all, but two on the Earth.